schriner/miniCompEval/README.md

 * Some sample LLVM IR output is located in [`test/LLVM_IR`](test/LLVM_IR)
 * `test/test_llvm.sh <input/path>` runs a diff between generated IR and javac output
 * Test via compiling bitcode and comparing output with `java`
-* Supported: `if`/`while`, method calls with integer/boolean arguments, integer/boolean variable declarations, and recursion with integer/boolean arguments
+* Supported: `if`/`while`/`for`, method calls with integer/boolean arguments, integer/boolean variable declarations within scopes, and recursion with integer/boolean arguments
-* TODO: `for`, Arrays, classes, class extensions, ID objects
+* TODO: Arrays, classes, class extensions, ID objects
 * TODO: Any optimization to IR

 Generated IR is compileable with `clang`